Dog walking at Knole

 Planning on exploring more than the park?
 Your dog is welcome to join you in the outdoor courtyard areas, including the historic Green and Stone Courts, but it’s assistance dogs only inside please.

 Need some refreshments?
-The Brewhouse Café is available to provide you with hot drinks, ice creams and snacks.
+The Brewhouse Café is available to provide you with hot and cold meals and drinks, sandiwche and light snacks.
 Whilst dogs can’t enter the café for hygiene reasons, you’ll find loops to tether them to outside in the courtyard, so they can wait patiently for you to get your supplies.
 You can ask for your drinks to takeaway so you can get straight back to your walk, or you can both sit and have a short break in the courtyard or on the rooftop terrace.
 There are some large umbrellas for drizzly days, and you’ll find bowls of water so your canine companion can feel refreshed too.

 There is no shade in the car park.
 Please bear this in mind if you are thinking about leaving your dog in the car while you visit the house or eat inside at the café, especially if it’s a warm or sunny day.